Orkhan Sultanov

-Orkhan Sadyar oghlu Sultanov (Orxan Sedyar oğlu Sultanov, 1977) is the Chief of the Foreign Intelligence Service of the Republic of Azerbaijan, colonel general.
+Orkhan Sadyar oghlu Sultanov (Orxan Sedyar oğlu Sultanov, 1977) is a colonel general and the Chief of the Foreign Intelligence Service of the Republic of Azerbaijan.

 Biography

 Orkhan Sultanov was born in 1977 in Baku.
 He previously worked at the Ministry of Foreign Affairs of Azerbaijan.
 In 2007–2011, he served as First Secretary for Humanitarian Affairs of the Azerbaijani Embassy in the United Kingdom.
 After the Ministry of Foreign Affairs, he worked at the Foreign Intelligence Department of the Ministry of National Security of Azerbaijan.

 By the order of the President of the Republic of Azerbaijan dated 14 December 2015, Orkhan Sultanov was appointed Chief of the Foreign Intelligence Service of the Republic of Azerbaijan.